 Program leadership will require compliance with all relevant fair housing laws on every level of fund administration.
 Fair housing must and will be a priority in how CDBG-DR funds are used.
-In particular, NCORR will continue to review Haywood County's Consolidated Plan and impediments to ensure fair housing is properly addressed.
+In particular, NCORR will continue to review Haywood County's Consolidated Plan to ensure fair housing is properly addressed at the local level.
+Compliance of such elements will be led by NCORR's FHEO officer or designee, the program management team, and the agency's monitoring and compliance team, which will review, evaluate, and address potential internal and subrecipient findings.